flyingmachine/brave-clojure-web/content/concurrency.md

 TODO: image

-Notice that the image doesn't show the *absolute* ordering of the instructions.
 As with interleaving on a single core, there are no order guarantees so the program is nondeterministic.
-To make things even more fun, your programs will typically have more threads than cores, so each core will have to switch back and forth among multiple threads.
+To make things even more fun, your programs will typically have more threads than cores, so each core will likely perform interleaving on multiple threads.

+The takeaway here is that concurrent programming has the potential to be confusing and terrifying.
+With the right tools, however, it's manageable and even fun.
+Let's start looking at the right tools.

+## Futures, Delays, and Promises

+In Clojure, you can use *futures* to execute a task on another thread.
+You can create a future with the `future` macro.

 ### Who Cares?